Robert DeLeo: Solo career (2022–present)

 On September 29, 2022, DeLeo announced his debut solo album Lessons Learned and released its lead single "Love is Not Made of Gold", featuring Jimmy Gnecco, the same day.

 Equipment and style

-DeLeo is a former employee of Schecter Guitar Research and built the prototype of what later became his signature model while working there.
-The Schecter Model T was his primary live instrument during his years with Stone Temple Pilots.
-The basses original configuration featured a 34" scale neck and Seymour Duncan pickups in a "P/J" configuration.
-Schecter has since marketed several variants of this theme, including a 5-string model with a 35" scale length, and models with pickups from different manufacturers.

-He is known for his smooth style of playing, with infusions of jazz, '60s rhythm and blues, and hard rock creating a rather distinctive tone.
-His primary influence is legendary bassist James Jamerson.
-Other influences include the late John Entwistle of the seminal rock band The Who, Rocco Prestia of Tower of Power, Chris Squire of Yes, and John Paul Jones of Led Zeppelin.
-DeLeo is known for his riffs; he created most of the signature riffs for Stone Temple Pilots, and wrote and arranged most of the band's songs.
+DeLeo is known for his smooth style of playing, with infusions of jazz, '60s rhythm and blues, and hard rock creating a distinctive tone.
+His primary influence is Motown bassist James Jamerson.
+Other influences include John Entwistle of the Who, Rocco Prestia of Tower of Power, Chris Squire of Yes, and John Paul Jones of Led Zeppelin.

 Although he primarily uses the Schecter bass live, for recording purposes he has used a wide variety of basses, and has a fondness for oddball off-brand basses from the 1960s, particularly short-scale hollowbody basses which he strung with flat wound strings.
-In Army of Anyone's "Goodbye" video, he played a Rickenbacker bass.

-DeLeo's usual live rig while with Stone Temple Pilots consists of an Alembic F1X preamp, a QSC MX1500 poweramp, three Eden 2x12 cabinets and three Eden 4x10 cabinets.
-One 2x12 and one 4x10 cab are placed on either side of the drum riser, and the third stack is placed on DeLeo's side of the stage and kept in reserve as a backup.
-He mostly uses Marshall and Fender amplification, but has been seen using vintage Ampeg amps and basses as well.